 This NIEM-UML representation shall be mapped to the conceptual models such that the meaning of each threat/risk relevant NIEM element is described in the conceptual model.

-The mapping should be sufficiently expressive and executable such that any set of instances represented in or logically mapped to the conceptual model shall be able to be represented in NIEM (Understanding that choices and rules will have to be made).
+The mapping shall be sufficiently expressive such that any set of instances represented in or logically mapped to the conceptual model shall be able to be represented in NIEM (understanding that choices and rules will have to be made).

 Any instance of the NIEM specification shall be able to be logically mapped to the conceptual model.